 SANDBOX environment, without wanting to commit these changes each time.

 To support this scenario, MyST allows us to configure an Environment Type as allowing draft revisions to be applied.

-Platform instances with an Environment Type that allows provisioning/updating of draft Platform Instances cannot be used in a Release Pipeline.
+Platform Instances with an environment type that allows provisioning / updating of draft configuration cannot be used in a Release Pipeline.

 Promoting Platform Blueprints